Barbie as the Princess and the Pauper: Plot

 In a kingdom, a blonde princess and a brunette pauper are born at the same time.
-Several years later, Princess Anneliese (played by Barbie) is affianced by her mother, Queen Genevieve, to the wealthy King Dominick (played by Ken) to save their nearly bankrupt royal treasury; however, Anneliese is in love with her young tutor Julian (also played by Ken).
-The Pauper, Erika (also played by Barbie) is an indentured servant, working off her parents' debt at Madame Carp's Dress Emporium, which supplies the palace with clothes; however, she dreams of becoming a singer and seeing the world.
+Several years later, Princess Anneliese is affianced by her mother, Queen Genevieve, to the wealthy King Dominick to save their nearly bankrupt royal treasury; however, Anneliese is in love with her young tutor Julian.
+The Pauper, Erika, is an indentured servant, working off her parents' debt at Madame Carp's Dress Emporium, which supplies the palace with clothes; however, she dreams of becoming a singer and seeing the world.

 Unbeknownst to the Queen, the reason behind the kingdom's bankruptcy is that her adviser Preminger has been stealing gold and emptying the royal mines.
 Upon learning from his henchmen, Nick and Nack, that the Queen has arranged Anneliese's marriage to King Dominick, he decides to make Anneliese 'mysteriously vanish'.
 Preminger plans to pretend that he has found the Princess, earning a betrothal to her, which would allow him to become king himself.

 Julian takes Anneliese for a day out into the kingdom so that she can be free for once; there, she witnesses the poverty caused by the kingdom's bankruptcy.
-Anneliese hears Erika performing in the street to earn money but Madame Carp steals the earnings.
+Anneliese hears Erika performing in the street to earn money, but Madame Carp steals the earnings.
 Anneliese and Erika bond and learn that they are identical in appearance, apart from their hair color and the crown-shaped birthmark on Anneliese's shoulder.
 That night, Anneliese and her cat Serafina are kidnapped by Nick and Nack, who leave a forged letter saying she ran away.

-Julian, doubting the letter, asks Erika to copy the Princess, saving the engagement while he investigates.
+Julian, doubting the letter, asks Erika to impersonate the Princess, saving the engagement while he investigates.
 Preminger is surprised when Erika, disguised as Anneliese, presents herself at the palace.
-Over time, Erika and King Dominick fall in love but Erika worries about what will happen if she is found out.
+Over time, Erika and King Dominick fall in love, but Erika worries about what will happen if she is found out.

-The real Anneliese escapes but the guards, having seen Erika, mistake Anneliese for an imposter.
+The real Anneliese escapes, but the guards, having seen Erika, mistake Anneliese for an imposter.
 Mistaking Anneliese for Erika, Madame Carp forces Anneliese into her shop and locks her inside.
 Julian overhears Preminger's plans but is discovered and captured.